 Origin and Cause Determination

 Accurate fire cause determination is a critical first step for a successful fire investigation and for targeting fire prevention efforts.
 Protection agencies are responsible to perform origin and cause determination findings on all fires.
-Protecting Agency and all other first responders are required to preserve information and evidence pertaining to the origin and cause of all fires to the extent practical.
+The Protecting Agency and all other first responders are required to preserve information and evidence pertaining to the origin and cause of all fires to the extent practical.
 This includes accurate and timely identification of coordinates and jurisdictional responsibility at the point of origin.
-The Protecting Agency is responsible for verifying point of origin jurisdiction through the use of tools and contacts identified in Section VI.C.8.a Alaska Wildland Fire Jurisdictions (AKWFJ).
+The Protecting Agency is responsible for verifying point of origin jurisdiction through the use of tools and contacts identified in Section VI.C.8.a: Alaska Wildland Fire Jurisdictions (AKWFJ).
 Protecting Agencies will immediately inform the appropriate Jurisdictional Agency(ies) when they suspect a wildfire is human caused.

 Fire Investigation

-If probable cause indicates human involvement, two Wildland Fire Investigators (INVF) should be ordered to conduct an investigation.
+If probable cause indicates human involvement, at least one Wildland Fire Investigator (INVF) should be ordered to conduct an investigation.
+Based on the complexity of the investigation, and the impact of the fire on life, property and infrastructure, additional investigators and subject matter experts may be ordered as needed.
 Investigations and all ensuing legal actions beyond origin and cause determination are the responsibility of the affected Jurisdictional Agencies; however, investigation support may be requested from the Protecting Agency subject to resource availability and appropriate regulations and agency limitations.
-It is best if a Federal INVF leads investigations under Federal jurisdictions and a State INVF leads investigations under State jurisdiction.
+It is best if a Federal INVF leads investigations on lands under Federal jurisdiction and a State INVF leads investigations on lands under State jurisdiction.
 Protecting FMOs will coordinate with jurisdictions to ensure all agency requirements for investigations are met.

 The Lead Investigating Agency is typically the Jurisdictional Agency at the point of origin; however, other affected Jurisdictional Agencies may also initiate investigations.
-The Lead Agency will notify all affected agencies immediately when the decision is made to pursue an investigation beyond origin and cause or seek cost recovery on an incident in order to proceed jointly and cooperatively if desired.
+The Lead Agency will notify all affected agencies immediately when the decision is made to pursue an investigation beyond origin and cause or seek cost recovery.
+Affected agencies may seek cost recovery independently or may proceed jointly and cooperatively if desired.
 When incidents affect multiple agencies lands, collections will be pursued jointly and cooperatively by each affected agency to the extent practical.
-See Section VII.5.
+See Section VII.E.

 Chapter 18 of the Interagency Standards for Fire and Fire Aviation Operations (Red Book) summarizes Federal policy regarding fire trespass investigation.
-Additional interagency direction is contained in PMS 412, Guide to Wildland Fire Origin and Cause Determination and agency-specific references include:
+Industry standards for undertaking wildfire investigations are contained in PMS 412, Guide to Wildland Fire Origin and Cause Determination, NFPA 931 Guide for Fire and Explosion Investigations, and agency-specific references including:

-BLM – 9238-1 17
+BLM: 9238-1 17

-NPS – RM-18, Chapter 6 and RM-9 Chapter 18
+NPS: RM-18, Chapter 6 and RM-9 Chapter 18

-FWS – Fire Management Handbook Chapter 18
+FWS: Fire Management Handbook Chapter 18

-USFS – and FSM 5130 and FSM 5320
+USFS: FSM 5130 and FSM 5320

-BIA – https://www.bia.gov/bia/ots/dfwfm/bwfm/fire-management-memo-library
+BIA: BIA Manual, Part 53, Part 57, and Part 90

-Alaska DNR – Division of Forestry Statutes and Regulations
+AK DNR: Division of Forestry Statutes and Regulations

 Accident Investigations

-The conditions for which accident investigations are required are identified in individual Agency policies and in Chapter 18 of the Interagency Standard for Fire and Fire Aviation Operations (https://www.nifc.gov/policies/pol_ref_redbook.html).
+The conditions for which accident investigations are required are identified in individual Agency policies and in Chapter 18 of the Interagency Standards for Fire and Fire Aviation Operations (Red Book).

 An accident investigation will be initiated by the agency with operational control of the incident on which it occurs.
 The investigating agency will provide all information to the accident investigation team, if established.
 Affected agencies (including the employing agencies for involved personnel) will share information related to the accident and investigation with other affected agencies, upon request and within their legal parameters.
+For the purposes of accident investigations:

 Operational control of a wildfire (including a prescribed fire that has been converted to a wildfire) is held by the Protecting Agency.